• Skip to primary navigation

 Description

-Fluffy and moist paleo pumpkin protein muffins made with pea protein and cassava flour.
+Moist and tender paleo pumpkin protein muffins made with pea protein and cassava flour.
 Healthy enough for breakfast or an afternoon snack.

 Ingredients